ConfigMate/configmate-gui/USAGE.md

 1. Open the Config File Manager from the command palette.
 2. Add or remove config files from the current project.
-3. Select rules from your rulebook to limit the scope of your checks.
+3. Select rules from your specFile to limit the scope of your checks.

 ## In-Editor Validation

-- Errors in rulebooks and config files will be highlighted directly in the editor.
+- Errors in specFiles and config files will be highlighted directly in the editor.
 - Hover over the highlighted sections to view error descriptions.

 For any further queries or issues, refer to the [official repository](https://github.com/ConfigMate/configmate-gui) or raise an issue.